Free Shipping on orders over $120 USD ($140 CAD)

 2. Store your bokashi bran at room temperature

 Store your bokashi compost accelerator (bokashi bran) in a place where temperatures will not fall below freezing.
-Freezing may kill the EM bacteria and therefore make your bokashi bran ineffective.
+Freezing may kill the EM microbes and therefore make your bokashi bran ineffective.

 3. Increase fermentation time